UniversalDevicesInc/ring/README.md

-# Example 3 Node Server (c) 2021 Robert Paauwe
+# Ring Node Server (c) 2023 Universal Devices

-A simple node server that demonstrates how to create a node server that has a control node and child device nodes.
-This node server simply increments a couple of counters and updates GV0 and GV1 with the updated count at every poll() interval.
+The Ring Node Server retrieves your Ring devices and allows you to get motion and ring events, and also control lighting of floodlights.

 ## Installation